pweschmidt/pweschmidt.github.io/index.md

 Starting off as a physicist in research (particle and medical physics) I quickly realised that understanding and developing software is essential to successful research.

-Alas, [Research Software Engineering](https://www.software.ac.uk) as we know it today (at least the UK) did not exist.
+Alas, [Research Software Engineering](https://www.software.ac.uk) as we know it today (at least in the UK) did not exist.
 And since I was more and more drawn into creating software solutions it was only logical to join organisations that focus on software development.
 Enter the 2nd part of my career, which started in 2000 in the private sector.